omidarmat/onLearn/c-image-processing.md

     The number of bits per pixel.
 2**BitsPerSample = # of gray levels
 ```

+The right-hand column in the figure above shows the structure of each directory entry.
+Each entry contains a tag indicating what type of information the file holds, the data type of the information, the length of the information, and a pointer to the information or the information itself.

 This is the strucutre of a TIFF file:
+[image from page 13]

+This is the beginning of a TIFF file:
+[image from page 14]

+The first 8 bytes of the file are the header.
+These 8 bytes have the same format on all TIFF files.
+The remainder of the file differs from image to image.

+Bytes 0 and 1 tell whether the file stores numbers with the most significant byte(MSB) first, or least significant byte (LSB) first.
+If bytes 0 and 1 are II (0x4949), then the LSB is first (predominant in the PC world).
+If the value is MM (0x4D4D) the MSB is first (predominant in the Macintosh world).
+Your software needs to read both formats.

+Bytes 2 and 3 give the TIFF version number, which should be 42 (0x2A) in all TIFF images.

+Bytes 4 to 7 tive the offset to the first Image File Directory (IFD).
+The first byte in the file has the offset 0.
+The offset in the example above is 8, so the IFD begins in byte 9 of the file.

+> All offsets in TIFF indicate locations with respect to the beginning of the file.

+### IFD

+The **IFD** (Image File Directory) contains the number of directory entries and the directory entry themselves.
+The content of address 8 is 27, meaining the this file has 27 12-byte directory entries.
+The first 2 bytes of the entry contain the tag, which tells the type of information the entry contains.
+The directory entry at location 0 contains `tag = 255`.
+This tag tells the file type.
+The next 2 bytes of the entry give the data type of the information.
+Directory entry 0 is `type = 3`, a short (2-byte unsigned integer).
+The next four bytes of the entry give the length of the information.
+This length is not in bytes, but rather in multiples of data type.